- What Is Demand Generation Marketing?

 Lead generation, on the other hand, leverages the interest that demand generation has created and works to capture contact information.
 At this point, the potential customer has moved further down the funnel and needs to be shown what makes this brand different and the value that the brand’s solution or product could bring into their lives.
 Otherwise, why would they provide an email address and invite more potential clutter into their inboxes?

-Demand generation and lead generation are both crucial areas of marketing that supports sales and drive company revenue.
+Demand generation vs lead generation.
+They are both crucial areas of marketing that support sales and drive company revenue.
 One of the most overlooked—yet most advantageous—tips for driving better demand gen and lead gen results is starting with a strong foundation: good data.

 In order to reach prospects and leads, you need to have fresh, accurate contact details.
 Otherwise, you put a lot of effort into building great content, only for a fraction of your total addressable market to actually ever see it.